tbosier/BONES-Consultancy/README.md

 # BONES Consultancy: Project Overview
 * Act as a consultant for a musician with an extensive album collection to choose additional songs for upcoming shows
 * Pull data from Spotify's API and get a sense of the data
-* Employ two models: Multi-Linear Regression and Logistic Regression to get a sense of the data and work through errors that might occur for further prediction
+* Employ two models: Multi-Linear Regression and Logistic Regression to see what is possible and work through errors that might occur for further prediction
 * Place favorites of the selected into a playlist

 ## Spotify API scrape and Youtube data collection